 Is it bad when a bank closes your account?

 Whether it’s bad depends upon the reason why the bank closes your account.
 Sometimes, a bank account is closed because of inactivity.
-Other times, the bank may have flagged the account for suspicious or fraudulent activity.
-Another reason why a bank may close an account is excessive overdraws.
+Other times, it can be a more concerning situation, one that can make it harder to open an account in the future.
+For instance, the bank may have flagged the account for suspicious or fraudulent activity.
+Another reason why a bank may close an account is excessive overdrafts.

 Can you reopen a closed account?